 Members come from locations throughout Oklahoma.
-The school district membership reflects small, medium and large districts with about half of the school district members having participated in due process and half have not.
+The school district membership reflects small, medium, and large districts with about half of the school district members having participated in due process and half have not.
 School district representatives are encouraged to work with their district as a team to represent school district views on the Council.
-The parents represent children having various disabilities across the school age span.
-Some of the parents have participated in due process and some have not.
+The parents represent children having various disabilities across the school age span; some parents have participated in due process while others have not.
 The Council is ethnically and racially diverse.

 Location: Oklahoma Library for the Blind and Physically Handicapped, 300 N.E.
 18th Street, Oklahoma City, OK 73105